-Delicious, classic, old-fashioned date nut bread, made with walnuts or pecans and with a touch of molasses.
+A delicious and classic old-fashioned date nut bread recipe, made with a touch of molasses for a wonderful rich flavour.
 A great date loaf to enjoy any time of day!

-This date bread just might be one of my favourite things to have on the counter.
-I love the great flavours and texture and a slice with a bit of butter seems to just hit the spot any time of the day.
+- This date nut bread just might be one of my favourite things to have on the counter.
+I love the flavours and texture and with a bit of butter, it hits the spot any time of the day.

-This date nut bread keeps really well on the counter for several days, or refrigerate or freeze for longer storage.
+- This date nut bread keeps really well on the counter for several days or refrigerate or freeze it for longer storage.

 Molasses – you’ll want to use “Fancy” molasses here, for best results and flavour.
 Cooking molasses will work, though the molasses flavour will be stronger in the finished loaf.
 I don’t recommend Blackstrap molasses as I feel like the flavour might be too strong here.
 If you don’t have or want to use molasses, you can substitute it with an equal amount of honey, maple syrup or golden syrup.

-Brown Sugar – I generally use light brown sugar (aka Golden Sugar), though you could use dark brown sugar, if you prefer.
-It will produce a darker loaf, with a touch more molasses flavour.
+Brown Sugar – I generally use light brown sugar, though you could use dark brown sugar if you prefer.
+Dark brown sugar will produce a darker loaf, with a touch more molasses flavour.

-You can tweak the sugar a bit, to taste, but be careful making large changes to the sugar amount, as the sugar in baking recipes acts as more than a sweetener.
-It contributes to the texture and moistness of the finished loaf, as well.
+Tip!
+You can tweak the sugar in this recipe slightly, to taste, but be careful making large changes to the amount of added sugar, as the sugar in baking recipes acts as more than a sweetener.
+It contributes to the texture and moistness of the finished loaf as well.
 Start by making small reductions, if desired, and go from there, so you can see the effect on the finished loaf and make your own decisions on acceptable compromises.
-Also keep in mind that the sugar amount listed is for TWO loaves.

 Baking Tips

 - Baking times will vary from oven to oven and depending on pan colour, so use the listed baking time as a guideline only.
-Bake the loaf as long as needed to test clean when a tester is inserted in the centre of the loaf.
+Watch closely when nearing the baking time window, test regularly and bake the loaf as long as needed.
+The loaf is done when a toothpick or cake tester comes out clean when inserted in the centre of the loaf.

-- Be sure to measure the flour using the spoon and level method, which means to spoon the flour into a dry (metal) measuring cup, over-filling it, then scraping the excess off with the back edge of a knife.
+- Be sure to measure the flour using the spoon and level method, which means spooning the flour into a dry (metal) measuring cup, over-filling it, and then scraping the excess off with the back edge of a knife.

-- Scrape the bowl down several times during mixing the batter, being sure to get under the paddle at the bottom of the bowl, where bits of unincorporated butter likes to hang around some times.
+- Scrape the bowl down several times when mixing the batter, being sure to get under the paddle at the bottom of the bowl, where bits of unincorporated butter like to hang around sometimes.

 Variations